MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 >

 ### Improvements in Mobile Apps Node.js server SDK
-Upgrading to the new [Mobile Apps SDK](https://www.npmjs.com/package/azure-mobile-apps) provides a lot of improvements, including:
+Upgrading to the new [Mobile Apps SDK](https://www.npmjs.com/package/azure-mobile-apps) provides many improvements, including:

 * Based on the [Express framework](http://expressjs.com/en/index.html), the new Node SDK is light-weight and designed to keep up with new Node versions as they come out.
 You can customize the application behavior with Express middleware.